 Historic Sites of Manitoba: Greenwood Methodist Church / Greenwood United Church / McClure United Church (539 Greenwood Place, Winnipeg)

-In 1915, a brick church building was constructed at this site for the congregation of West End Methodist Church.
+In 1915, a brick building was constructed at this site by contractor George F. Cole for the congregation of West End Methodist Church.
 Previously, they had been meeting in a building on Portage Avenue near Stiles Street but had outgrown the space.
-The new building was designed for a capacity of 400 to 500 people.
+The new building was designed for a capacity of 400 to 500 people and cost an estimated $7,000.
 The cornerstone was laid at a ceremony on 14 July 1915 and the first service was held in September.
 Following the 1925 union of Methodist, Presbyterian, and Congregational faiths in Canada, it became Greenwood United Church.
+The church was heavily remodelled in 1929, with the addition of permit pews, arched windows, and a bell tower with a new Gothic entrance.

 In 1977, its congregation merged with that of Chalmers United Church to become McClure United Church.
+The church is now located on the main floor of a multi-storey residential apartment complex.
 Records relating to the church are held at the United Church of Canada Archives.

 Photos & Coordinates